RoyalIcing/RoyalIcing/2023/introducing-orb.md

 date: 2023-06-21
 ---

-# Introducing Orb for Elixir: WebAssembly as easy as Ruby
-# Introducing Orb: WebAssembly meets Elixir
-# Introducing Orb: an Elixir DSL for Writing WebAssembly
+# Introducing Orb: a friendly Elixir DSL for writing WebAssembly

 HTML works on pretty much any computing device you buy today.
 JavaScript runs in the browser, on the server, at the edge, and on your mobile and laptop.
 I believe WebAssembly will follow their footsteps and become the new lingua franca.